manug25/Yelp-Data-Analytics/README.md

 # Yelp-Data-Analytics
-The Project is to stream Yelp data and store it in Hbase table as well as find soe insights.
+The Project is to stream Yelp data and store it in Hbase table as well as find some insights.

+Step1: Start zookeeper server.
+Step2: Start kafka-server
+Step3: To create topics execute below shell script ./createKafkaTopic.sh localhost:2181 1 1 businessTopic

+Step4: Start Consumer application
+Step: Start Producer application